Statistics

 The sampling distribution is the statistical distribution that your observed value comes from.
 For example if we sample individuals, our sampling distribution is the same as our population distribution.
 In the example above, we sampled individual fish, so our sampling distribution was the same as our population distribution, which was a normal distribution.

 However, often the observed value is not an individual measurement, but the mean of a group of measurements.
 Means of values drawn from a given distribution have a different distribution to the values themselves.
 Consider that it is much more likely to get a single extreme value than to average several values and get an extreme value for the mean.
-Therefore, when we sample group means of size $n$, our sampling distribution is a distribution of means of groups of size $n$.
+Therefore, when we sample group means of size

-According to the Central Limit Theorem, for large sample sizes, the sampling distribution for means approximates a normal distribution with a mean equal to the population mean, and a standard deviation equal to \( \frac{\sigma}{\sqrt{n}} \).
-This applies even when the population distribution is not itself normal.
+According to the Central Limit Theorem, for large sample sizes, the sampling distribution for means approximates a normal distribution with a mean equal to the population mean, and a standard deviation equal to

 Standard Error